-- 1.a.
-Turn the engine off before troubleshooting and maintenance work unless the maintenance work requires it to be running. - 1.b.
+- 1.b.
 Operate engines in open, well-ventilated areas or vent the engine exhaust fumes outdoors. - 1.c.
 Do not add the fuel near an open flame welding arc or when the engine is running.
-Stop the engine and allow it to cool before refueling to prevent spilled fuel from vaporizing on contact with hot engine parts and igniting.
+Stop the engine and allow it to cool before refueling to prevent spilled fuel from vaporizing on contact

+- with hot engine parts and igniting.
 Do not spill fuel when filling tank.
-If fuel is spilled, wipe it up and do not start engine until fumes have been eliminated.
+If fuel is spilled, wipe it up and do not start engine until fumes have been eliminated. - 1.d.

-1.d.
 Keep all equipment safety guards, covers and devices in position and in good repair.
 Keep hands, hair, clothing and tools away from V-belts, gears, fans and all other moving parts when starting, operating or repairing equipment.